General Services Administration

 1/29

-GSA regional managers receive instructions from HQ that "lease terminations are the clear priority at this time"
+GSA regional managers receive instructions from HQ that “lease terminations are the clear priority at this time.”

 1/30

-Elon Musk reportedly visits GSA to meet with staff, several of whom are identified from their appearances in the internal directory for the agency
+Elon Musk reportedly visits GSA to meet with staff, several of whom are identified from their appearances in the internal directory for the agency.
+These include Steve Davis, Nicole Hollander, Thomas Shedd, Stephen Ehikian and Luke Farritor.

 1/31

-Wired reports that DOGE staff are attempting to get elevated access to GSA systems and making changes to office arrangements to create a special reserved floor for their staff.
+Wired reports that DOGE staff are attempting to get elevated access to GSA systems and making changes to office arrangements to create a special reserved floor for their staff with a security guard checking names.

 February 2025